 Choose the right program

 Sign up for Skype and Google Hangout and get a feel for what you like most.
 While both offer free long distance, Skype requires a premium membership for 3+ people, uses a lot of bandwidth to work well, and will drop the entire session should the host drop off.
 Google Hangout has its drawbacks, too, so figure out what works best for your needs.
-Be upfront with potential virtual guests about which platform you prefer, but also be flexible to go along with the wishes of those with whom you’ll be chatting.
+Be upfront with potential virtual guests about which platform you prefer, but also be flexible to go along with the wishes of those with whom you’ll be video chatting.

 Announce Your Availability

-Post your online meet-and-greet intentions on your blog, Twitter, or Facebook page.
+Post your online video chat intentions on your blog, Twitter, or Facebook page.
 Add a page to your website that houses your contact information, any stipulations you have (e.g. a minimum number of people at the virtual event), and questions books clubs or classrooms can use to kick off a lively discussion.
 Don’t forget to tell friends and family of your virtual plans and encourage them to send along your information to people they know who may be interested.

 Give the Gift of Reading

 Build buzz for your book by offering free copies to book clubs or classrooms who sign up by a certain date.
 If you have limited supplies run a sweepstakes and give away five books to the winning group.
 Make sure to kindly encourage readers (but don’t be too aggressive) to write a review on Lulu, Amazon.com, Barnes & Noble’s site, and Goodreads.
 It may be hard to part with books for free at first but remember past word-of-mouth successes like Hotel on the Corner of Bitter and Sweet.
 Investing some time and a little money now, and you could reap huge rewards!